Helpful Gardening Tips

 The Kousa Dogwood tree requires some watering to give the foliage the deep colors that make it so popular

-The deep green leaves and attractive bark make this a popular tree that grows at a slow to medium rate to make pruning an easy task.
+The deep green leaves and attractive bark make this a famous tree that grows slowly to a medium rate to make pruning an easy task.
 The tree is a popular choice in areas where winters can be harsh, including New York State, where it has become naturalized.

 The deep green foliage of the Kousa Dogwood tree is the reason for its popularity.
 In the Spring, the feel green foliage is the main attraction, followed by a beautiful late-Spring array.
 In the Spring, between May and June, an array of star-shaped white flowers sitting above the green leaves.
 The leaves and flowers of the Kousa Dogwood tree fall to the ground in the Fall to leave a clear view of the beautiful bark.